Does aspect ratio affect the crop on printed products?

 Click Done Editing when complete.

 You can review and modify any of the products in the order.
-Click Approve to process the order and send to production.
+Click Approve to process the order and send it to production.